tartabit/compact-binary-protocol/protocol.md

 - Must be acknowledged (A) by the server.

 ### Packet: Telemetry (Command "T")
-The default way to send time-series event data.
-This packet type can accomodate different sensor configurations through the SensorData structure.
+The default way to send time-series data.
+This packet carries a collection of typed data items (Data*), allowing flexible payloads.

 Body, in order (v2):
-- Timestamp: 4 bytes (uint32)
-    - Unix time (seconds since epoch).
-- Event: 1 byte (uint8)
-    - 0 = normal telemetry
-    - 1 = motion start
-    - 2 = motion stop
-- SensorDataCount: 1 byte (uint8)
+- DataCount: 1 byte (uint8)
-    - Number of SensorData structures that follow.
+    - Number of Data items that follow.
-- SensorData: variable, one or more SensorData items (e.g., SensorMultiData v1).
-Location is no longer embedded here; if needed, send as its own SensorData item.
+- Data items: variable, one or more items (e.g., DataMulti v1).
+Location is not embedded implicitly; if needed, include a DataLocation item.

+Note:
+- The packet timestamp is part of the common header and is not present in the Telemetry body.

 Semantics:
-- Sent periodically based on the configured Publish Interval and also for motion events using the Event field.
+- Sent periodically based on the configured Publish Interval and also for device-specific events as needed (e.g., motion start/stop indicated by dedicated data items or command conventions).
 - Must be acknowledged (A) by the server.

 ### Packet: Acknowledge (Command "A")